November 14, 2016

 Initial ESXi Configuration | VMware Administration Essentials

 In the previous VMware Administration Essentials post, we took a look at the interactive installation of ESXi.
-After installation, you need to complete some initial ESXi configuration of the installation.
-After rebooting from the installation, the Direct Console User Interface (DCUI) of the server is displayed.
+After that, you need to complete some initial ESXi configuration of the installation.
+After rebooting, the Direct Console User Interface (DCUI) of the server is displayed.
 The splash screen presents basic information about the hardware (CPU and memory) as well as the ESXi build number, the IP address, etc.

 Initial ESXi Configuration